 As the home of the skyscraper, Chicago has all types it architectural forms – from boxy steel and glass high-rises of the modern International Style to the lavish stone of Art Deco towers.
 One of my favorite art deco skyscrapers of Chicago, and perhaps one of the most unique, is the Carbide and Carbon Building.
-In addition to being one of the star attractions of our Architecture Walking Tour for Design Lovers, the building is topped in real gold!
+In addition to being one of the star attractions of our Chicago Architecture History Crash Course Tour, the building is topped in real gold!

 The Carbide and Carbon Company